 LG OLED B6P

-Design is impressive with a metallic finish, really thin bezels and a transparent plastic stand making it seem that the picture is floating in the air.
+Design is impressive with a metallic finish, really thin bezels, and a transparent plastic stand making it seem like the display is floating.

 The TV is really thin, measuring only 4.5 cm at its thickest point.